-Lawmaker nephew of Arkansas governor charged with wire fraud
+Arkansas governor’s nephew to quit state Senate amid charges

 LITTLE ROCK, Ark.
-(AP) - An Arkansas state senator who is a nephew of the governor has been charged with spending thousands of dollars in campaign funds on personal expenses, including a Caribbean cruise, tuition payments and groceries.
+(AP) - A nephew of Arkansas Gov. Asa Hutchinson on Friday announced he would resign from the state Senate after being charged with spending thousands of dollars in campaign funds on personal expenses, including a Caribbean cruise, tuition payments and groceries, prosecutors announced Friday.

-Federal prosecutors on Friday announced that Republican state Sen. Jeremy Hutchinson is charged with eight counts of wire fraud and four counts of filing false tax returns.
-They allege that he tried to hide the theft by falsifying campaign finance reports and tax filings.
+Republican state Sen. Jeremy Hutchinson, who wasn’t seeking re-election, is charged with eight counts of wire fraud and four counts of filing false tax returns.
+Federal prosecutors allege that from 2010 through 2017, he used campaign money to pay for personal expenses that also included Netflix fees, jewelry, a gym membership and his utility bills.
+They say he tried to hide it by falsifying campaign finance reports and tax filings.

-Hutchinson, who is a nephew of Republican Gov. Asa Hutchinson, is scheduled to appear in court on September 18.
-He didn’t immediately reply to a Friday phone message seeking comment.
+Hutchinson, who is due in court Sept.
+18, issued a statement saying he will fight the charges.

+“I do not agree with decisions that have led us to this place, but I am powerless to control those decisions.
+However, I continue to believe in our system of justice and will trust that it will produce a fair and just result in this case,” he said.

 Hutchinson is the latest in a string of Arkansas legislators to face accusations of corruption.
 None of the others are still serving in the Legislature.